Onikwu

 Onikwu is a community in Rivers State, Nigeria.
 Onikwu is self-contained district or community within Ndoni town, distance is about 6.4 km from Ndoni to Onikwu.
 The name "Oni-kwu/Nd-oni, Ndoni also pronounce Nde-Oni means Oni people while Oni-ukwu meaning the elder of Oni people.
 In Ukwuani-Aboh-Ndoni language (Igboid) ukwu means elder, and Nde means people of.
 Onikwu and Ndoni are of same ethnic group located in Ogba Egbema/Ndoni Local government of Rivers State.
 The community alongside them have other neighboring villages which include Ase-Azaga, Isukwa, Odugiri.
 Agwe, Ugbaja, Isala Ase-Imoniteh and Ogbe-Ogene.
 All of the said communities are located in the Central Niger Delta region, south-south Nigeria.

 Origin

 The (Onikwu/Ndoni) are related to the Aboh people of Ndokwa Nation, present day Delta State and Edo State.
 Onikwu/Ndoni people are Aboh origin.
 They share the same linguistic and cultural heritage with other Igbo-related ethnic groups like Ukwuani, Ikwerre, Anioma people, Ika, and Ekpeye.
 They Speak Ndoni, a variant of the Ndokwa Ukwuani language.
-It is important to note that Ukwuani-Eboh-Ndoni language is among the 26 languages approved by the Federal Govt of Nigeria for mother tongue education.
+Ukwuani-Eboh-Ndoni language is among the 26 languages approved by the Federal Govt of Nigeria for mother tongue education.